Haraldooo/shrink_rtfs_msword/README.md

  - runs through the list of rtfs in the db and opens them in MS Word and saves them

  Unfortunately pywin32 is really picky about file and foldernames.
 So this script copies the found file to a tmp file within the scripts location und after shrinking it copies it back.
- So make sure the script runs from a "simple path".
+ So make sure the script runs from a "simple path" with no white spaces or non-ascii characters.
 Use at your own risk.

  ## Usage